Chronology of the universe: Gravity builds cosmic structure

+Even before recombination and decoupling, matter began to accumulate around clumps of dark matter.
+Clouds of hydrogen collapsed very slowly to form stars and galaxies.

 Dark Ages

 After recombination and decoupling, the universe was transparent and had cooled enough to allow light to travel long distances, but there were no light-producing structures such as stars and galaxies.
 Stars and galaxies are formed when dense regions of gas form due to the action of gravity, and this takes a long time within a near-uniform density of gas and on the scale required, so it is estimated that stars did not exist for perhaps hundreds of millions of years after recombination.

-This period, known as the Dark Ages, began around 370,000 years after the Big Bang.
+This period, known as the Dark Ages, began at photon decoupling around 370,000 years after the Big Bang and ends over a long period of time called reionization.

 During the Dark Ages, the temperature of the universe cooled from some 4000 K to about 60 K (3727 °C to about −213 °C), and only two sources of photons existed: the photons released during recombination/decoupling (as neutral hydrogen atoms formed), which we can still detect today as the cosmic microwave background (CMB), and photons occasionally released by neutral hydrogen atoms, known as the 21 cm spin line of neutral hydrogen.
 The hydrogen spin line is in the microwave range of frequencies, and within 3 million years, the CMB photons had redshifted out of visible light to infrared; from that time until the first stars, there were no visible light photons.
 Other than perhaps some rare statistical anomalies, the universe was truly dark.

 The first generation of stars, known as Population III stars, formed within a few hundred million years after the Big Bang.
 These stars were the first source of visible light in the universe after recombination.
 Structures may have begun to emerge from around 150 million years, and early galaxies emerged from around 180 to 700 million years.
 As they emerged, the Dark Ages gradually ended.
-Because this process was gradual, the Dark Ages only fully ended around 1 billion years, as the universe took its present appearance.
+Because this process was gradual, the Dark Ages only ended fully at around 1 billion years, as the universe took on its present appearance.